-This information that is quoted from this website and shared with you is in hopes that you gain more insight into your child’s needs… We do not endorse the websites referenced.
+This information was gathered and quoted from other websites in hopes to share more insight into children's needs… We do not endorse the websites referenced.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
-Information provided herein should not be used during any medical condition.
+Information provided herein should not be used during or in place of any medical treatment.

 Reading